Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Dynamics of -particles

 \subsection{Extension to a global interaction flow}

-In this subsection, we extract a null set from $\mathcal{D}_{m,\sigma}^*$ such that the flow is globally defined for positive times on the complement.
-For this purpose, we first truncate positions and velocities considering two parameters $1<R<\rho$, and then truncate time with a small parameter $\delta$ in the scaling:
+Now, we extract a null set from $\mathcal{D}_{m,\sigma}^*$ such that the flow is globally defined for positive times on the complement.
+For this purpose, we consider truncation parameters in the scaling: